Oil jumps 4% on fears Suez Canal blockage may last weeks

-NEW YORK (Reuters) - Oil prices rose more than 4% on Friday, rebounding on concerns it could take weeks to dislodge a giant container ship blocking the Suez Canal, which would squeeze supplies of crude and refined products.
+NEW YORK (Reuters) - Oil prices rose more than 4% on Friday on worries global supplies of crude and refined products could be disrupted for weeks as workers try to dislodge a giant container ship blocking the Suez Canal.

-Prices rose after falling sharply in the previous session because of concerns around demand from fresh coronavirus lockdowns in Europe.
+It was a rebound from a sharp decline the previous session on concerns that fresh coronavirus lockdowns in Europe would hurt demand.

-Brent was on track to end the week up 0.1%.
-WTI was due to lose 0.6%, its third weekly loss.
+Brent rose 0.1% over the last week, while WTI dropped 0.7%, its third weekly loss.

-Oil trade was volatile this week, as traders assessed how long the Suez Canal blockage which happened on Tuesday will last, while also determining the effect new coronavirus lockdowns in Europe will have on demand.
+Oil trade was volatile this week, as traders weighed the potential impact of the Suez Canal blockage which happened on Tuesday against the effect of new coronavirus lockdowns.

 “Today the market is up again as traders in a change of heart decided that the Suez Canal blockade is actually becoming more significant for oil flows and supply deliveries than they previously concluded,” said Paola Rodriguez Masiu, Rystad Energy’s vice president of oil markets.